juanleston/Boston-BlueBikes/README.md

 ## 4. Data Wrangling

-To know more about this stage of the project explore the jupyter notebook located inside this repo's files.
+To know more about this stage of the project download and explore the jupyter notebook located inside this repo's files.

 ## 5. Exploratory Data Analysis and Visualization

-To know more about this stage of the project explore the jupyter notebook located inside this repo's files.
+To know more about this stage of the project download explore the jupyter notebook located inside this repo's files.

 ## 6. Conclusions